Total And Marginal Utility

 An indifference curve for this example would yield every combination of apples and cantaloupes that yield the same total utility.
 Indifference curves are convex to the origin because of the law of diminishing marginal utility — when there is a predominance of cantaloupes, then the marginal utility of an additional cantaloupe is less than the marginal utility of an additional apple, and vice versa.
 In other words, consumers like variety.
 A tangent line to an indifference curve represents the marginal rate of substitution (MRS) of one product for the other that maintains total utility.

 An indifference map can be created by several indifference curves representing an increased budget for apples and cantaloupes that allows the consumer to buy more of each product for a greater total utility.
 Generally, consumers with higher incomes will have larger budgets for specific items.
 In the above diagram, for instance, I1 represents the indifference curve at the lowest total utility of the 3 displayed in the diagram.
-The consumer would not choose any point on this curve because her higher income with her correspondingly increased budget for cantaloupes and apples would allow her to achieve greater total utility by choosing a point on indifference curve I2 that would still be affordable.
+The consumer would not choose any point on this curve because their higher income with the correspondingly increased budget for cantaloupes and apples would allow the achievement of greater total utility by choosing a point on indifference curve I2 that would still be affordable.
 When the consumer's budget line is superimposed on the indifference map, the point where the budget line is tangent to the highest indifference curve is the highest attainable total utility, given the consumer's budget, and represents the consumer's equilibrium position.
-Although curve I3 offers higher utility, the price of any combination of cantaloupes and apples on this indifference curve is outside of her budget.
+Although curve I3 offers higher utility, the price of any combination of cantaloupes and apples on this indifference curve is outside of their budget.

 Explaining the Real World Using the Marginal Utility of Money